Art3m198/Address-book-of-people-and-organisations--database-/README.md

 Address book of people and organisations (database)
 - PHP, jQuery, MySQL and HTML
 - Login, changing and adding data
+- Search in the database, and the pagination

 ## Screenshots